• Skip to primary navigation

 Places to Visit from El Poblado

-Though the nightlife at El Poblado is one of the main attractions, that’s not the only thing this commune has to offer.
+Though the nightlife in El Poblado is a main attraction, that’s not the only thing this commune has to offer: think culture, cuisine and green spaces.

-To provide a little guidance, here are some of the top things to do in Medellin as well as some ideas on cultural activities to do in the city.
+To provide a little guidance, here are some of the top things to do in Medellin as well as some ideas on cultural activities going on.

-El Castillo is a Gothic-style castle that used to be a residence but it’s now a museum you can visit in El Poblado.
+El Castillo is a Gothic-style castle that used to be a residence but now a museum you can visit in El Poblado surrounded by manicured gardens.

 mueso castillo